-Download this blank and fillable Oklahoma sublease agreement form into MS Word (.docx) or Adobe PDF.
 To save time and ensure everything is filled out correctly, we recommend using our free Oklahoma sublease agreement builder or reading our steps on how to write an Oklahoma sublease agreement below.

 How to Write an Oklahoma Sublease Agreement

-- Determine the duration of the sublease — List the beginning and ending dates of the sublease.
+- Determine the duration of the sublease — List the beginning and end dates of the sublease.
 According to Oklahoma law, tenets can sublet their rental units for a period of two months without landlord approval unless their original rental agreement prohibits it.
 Sublease terms that exceed two months, however, require certified written consent from the landlord.

 - Provide rental property information — Most residential sublease agreements involve the subletting of apartments, condominiums, rooms, or houses.
 In addition to the property type, list the address of the property being subleased.

 - Include information on all parties involved — Include the names and addresses of the landlord and all current tenants listed in the original lease agreement, as well as all prospective subtenants who will be subleasing the property.

 - Calculate rent — Provide both the full rent amount and the portion of rent for which the sublessee will be responsible.
 It’s also essential to list additional fees such as utility bills.
 Stipulate how all costs will be split on a monthly basis.